DreadedHippy/axum-cms/README.md

 	- `src\_dev_utils\dev_db.rs`
 - Use the "WithRejection\<`CUSTOM_JSON_BODY`, ApiError>" as Json body type in order to enable JSON extraction errors
 - All errors can be found in `src/models/error.rs` in the `Error` enum.
 You may write custom responses for each error inside the `impl IntoResponse` block for the `Error` enum
+- Tests are stored in: `/examples` folder
+- Run the tests with the command: `cargo run --example {FILE_NAME}`, where `FILE_NAME` is the name of the file containing the test
+- With `cargo watch` installed, Re-run the test on each file save with the command: `cargo watch -q -c -w examples/ -x "run --example {FILE_NAME}"`, where `FILE_NAME` is the name of the file containing the test